 Environmental Maritime Governance in Kenya (EMG-K): Policy, Practice and Prospects for the Abatement of Shipping Air Emissions

-InfoStart date: 1 September, 2022 End date: 31 August, 2025 Project type: Research collaboration projects in growth and transition countries (Window 2) Project code: 21-M12-CBS Countries: Kenya Thematic areas: Climate change, State building, governance and civil society, Transport and infrastructure, Lead institution: Copenhagen Business School (CBS), Denmark Partner institutions: University of Nairobi (UoN), Kenya Institute for Law and Environmental Governance (ILEG), Kenya Project coordinator: René Taudal Paulsen Total grant: 4,992,954 DKK
+InfoStart date: 1 September, 2022 End date: 31 August, 2025 Project type: Research projects in countries with targeted development cooperation (earlier Window 2) Project code: 21-M12-CBS Countries: Kenya Thematic areas: Climate change, State building, governance and civil society, Transport and infrastructure, Lead institution: Copenhagen Business School (CBS), Denmark Partner institutions: University of Nairobi (UoN), Kenya Institute for Law and Environmental Governance (ILEG), Kenya Project coordinator: René Taudal Paulsen Total grant: 4,992,954 DKK

 Kenya faces the challenge of facilitating economic development via its growing maritime trades while protecting the global climate and local air quality.
 The EMG-K project explores Kenya’s environmental maritime governance for the abatement of emissions of greenhouse gases and air pollutants from ships.
 It suggests ways to strengthen Kenya’s maritime governance capacity, and supports Kenya’s efforts to mitigate climate change and improve local air quality.